Why is Demon Souls Better than Dark Souls?

 Demon’s Souls is a masterclass in game design, atmosphere, and storytelling.
 Its innovative gameplay mechanics, more forgiving difficulty curve, and immersive world make it a must-play for fans of the Soulsborne series.
 While Dark Souls has its own strengths, Demon’s Souls is the better game for those who value a more balanced and enjoyable experience.

-- What is the free trial limitation for Ffxiv?
+- What is the reward for all hordes in Days Gone?